» Admissions at MU

 » Other Important Links

 Applicants seeking admission as transfer students must fulfill the following requirements.
-They must have official copies of all high school transcripts or GED results, and post-secondary transcripts forwarded to the Admissions office.
-An official transcript is one that has been issued by an institution and received by Methodist University in an envelope sealed by the issuing institution.
-The transcript will contain the official school seal or stamp and signature of the Registrar.
-Transcripts received from secure, recognized electronic document delivery systems are also considered official.
+They must have official copies of all high school transcripts or high school equivalency diploma/test results, and post-secondary transcripts forwarded to the Admissions office.
+An official transcript is one that has been issued by an institution and received by Methodist University in an envelope sealed by the issuing institution or delivered through a secure electronic resource.
+Paper transcripts must contain the official school seal or stamp and signature of the Registrar to be considered official.
 Transfer students must show overall academic success at all former institutions.
 Standardized test scores (SAT or ACT scores) must also be provided unless the student will be over 21 years old prior to enrollment or the student has completed 31 semester hours of transferable course work.
 For students with more than 31 semester hours of college credit, the admissions decision will be based solely on collegiate performance.
 For students with less than 31 semester hours of college credit, admissions decisions will also take high school performance into consideration.
 All transfer students must be eligible to return to the last post-secondary institution attended.
 All transfer students must successfully complete the English Placement Examination before registering for classes.
 To schedule an appointment for the English Placement Examination, call (910) 630-7151.

 A complete transfer admissions file includes:

 Although Methodist University has a rolling admissions deadline, we encourage students to apply as early as possible.
 Once a file is complete it is typically read, and students are notified of their status, within seven to fourteen days.
 When all post-secondary transcripts are received by the admissions office, those transcripts are sent to the registrars office for evaluation of transfer credit.
 We welcome qualified applicants for the fall or spring semester.

 ACT Code: 3127

 SAT Code: 5426